CAFAudit/audit-service/documentation/auditing-database-tables.md

 # Auditing Database Tables

+### Vertica Analytic Database

+A vagrant file is available for quickly provisioning a Vertica environment - see https://github.hpe.com/caf/vagrant-vertica

 ### Application Audit Events File

 When registering the audit events XML file using the Audit Management Web Service, the XML is recorded in a table named ApplicationEvents under the AuditManagement schema.